 The Beast In Beauty is always so well hidden when it comes to nature & its glorious colors, shapes & precious Crtrs that dress her up so fashionably.
 Personally, I haven’t met this beast too many times in my life.
-It showed its face for a peek here & there, but not enough to intimidate me until, one fun day, I least expected it.
-Of course, when does the beast ever make an appointment to meet you?
+It showed its face for a peek here & there, but not enough to intimidate me until, one fun day, when I least expected it.
+Of course, when does the beast in beauty ever make an appointment to meet you?
 A close to shore, leisure swim with a friend turned out to be the most terrifying experience of my life.
 I was reminded at how, being human, definitely does NOT make me a superior being.
 In fact, the experience I’m about to share with you was humbling beyond words.
 It brought out an intense respect & love for nature & its fury, that I had forgotten having as a child of the forest.

 Moonlight Beach, Encinitas – The Beast In Beauty

 On the morning of Sept.
 15, 2014 I picked up my friend, Maryna, for a swim/play in the ocean waves at Moonlight Beach, Encinitas.
 We’re both self-taught swimmers & have very little experience swimming in ocean waters so we were very conservative when we played in the waves, making sure we were not too far out, always making sure we were touching the bottom.
 I chose this beach not only because it was close to her home, but I knew there would be lifeguards & other people so we wouldn’t be alone in case of any emergency.
 Little did we know, we needed that help & met the beast in beauty…